gemesa/gemesa.github.io/_posts/2025-11-18-fake-chrome-updater.md

 #### `AndroidManifest.xml`

 Before looking at the source code, it is a good idea to check `AndroidManifest.xml` briefly.
-After launch, a `SketchApplication` instance is created first, then a `MainActivity` instance then finally a `DebugActivity` instance.
-When an instance is created, the `onCreate()` method is called.
+After launch, a `SketchApplication` instance and a `MainActivity` instance are created.

+> Note: When an instance is created, the `onCreate()` method is called.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>